Recession Doesn’t Appear Imminent, but Investors Must Protect Themselves

 Asset Shifting

 While we know we cannot forecast what, how, or when the next market correction or bear market will occur, we know it will happen eventually.
-Despite that risk, we want to stay invested in the market, but we don’t want to be too aggressive.
-That’s one of the reasons why allocating some of our assets (or simply rebalancing our portfolio to make sure allocations are in line with our plan) into some of the international markets that look like they’re more attractively valued can make sense.
+Despite that risk, we want to stay invested, but we don’t want to be too aggressive.
+That’s why allocating some of our assets (or simply rebalancing our portfolio to make sure allocations are in line with our plan) into some of the international markets that look like they’re more attractively valued can make sense.
 Plus, the level of potential risk associated with owning cheaper assets should be less, as lower valuations can translate to less downside risk.
-At the same time, we don’t have to exit all our U.S. positions.
-Once we start trying to predict when the market’s going to go down, we increase the number of decisions we must make, and make it harder to be right.
-We must be right on our decision about when to sell, we must be right about when to buy again.
-What happens if we get out too early, or we wait too long to get back in?
-In either case, we’re likely going to be in a worse position over the long haul.
-In short, it’s hard for me to ever argue there’s a reason to totally exit the market.

 Sequence of Return Risk

 Instead of worrying about what the market’s going to do, it’s critical to know where you are in your life, what your goals are/what matters to you, and what you should guard or protect yourself from.
 We know bear markets and crashes can happen at any time.
-But, every day we don’t have one, increases sequence of return risk for older investors.
+But, every day we don’t have one, the sequence of return risk for older investors increases.
 Those that are still adding money to the market are affected less by a bear market, as they can buy lower-priced assets when the market falls.
 In short, it’s a lot harder for your portfolio to recover its value when it falls if you’re not adding money to the market.
 Ideally, we don’t want to retire during a bear market.
-Instead, when we retire, we would like to see the market go sideways, if not move higher, the first couple of years.
+Instead, when we retire, we would like to see the market go sideways, if not move higher, in the first couple of years.

-We don’t know when the next crash is going to come, and if you’re retired, one of the worst things that can happen is loss of portfolio value during non-income producing years.
+We don’t know when the next crash is going to come, and if you’re retired, one of the worst things that can happen is loss of portfolio value during non-income-producing years.
 So, it is also helpful to think about the income-producing quality of your portfolio through a bear market.
 Often a dividend portfolio can provide the same income stream for investors even though the portfolio’s value is down.
 Earning regular dividends can also help keep you from selling underpriced assets to raise cash as the income can help fund your current needs.
 For retirees, a bear market, especially shortly after retirement, would lower the value of their portfolio and, correspondingly, could force them to reduce expenses, at least until asset prices recover.

 Behavioral Aspects

-One of the things that often gets in the way of performance is investor behavior.
-As depicted in the “Cycle of Market Emotions” below, we tend to get most excited when the market is going up and most despondent when it’s falling.
+One thing that often gets in the way of performance is investor behavior.
+As depicted in the “Cycle of Market Emotions” above, we tend to get most excited when the market is going up and feel most despondent when it’s falling.
 The reality is that as Warren Buffett has said, “Be fearful when others are greedy, and greedy when others are fearful.”
 The behavioral aspects of investing are an area of great interest to me, especially since I originally was a psychology major in college.
-It was also the subject of the presentation I gave to the American Association of Individual Investors in Baltimore last month, and the one I’m giving to the Philadelphia chapter on October 28th.
-If you’re invested in the market, can you keep your emotions in check?
-When you see the market go down, how do you react?
-It’s also important to remember what you’re trying to do by investing your portfolio and having a financial plan.
-We commonly hear references to trying to beat the market.
-But, if you’re trying to plan for your future, I don’t think it’s about beating the market, I think it’s about preparing for your future – what do you need – and trying to position your portfolio to deliver the returns that can help you achieve your goals.
+It was also the subject of the presentation I gave to the American Association of Individual Investors in Baltimore last month and the one I’m giving to the Philadelphia chapter on October 28th.

 Get Advice